kaestel/demo_himmelmekanik_dk/MIT-LICENSE.md

-Copyright 2006-2017 Martin Kaestel Nielsen, https://think.dk, https://parentnode.dk (janitor-theme-minimal)
+Copyright 2006-2017, Martin Kaestel Nielsen, https://think.dk, https://parentnode.dk (Source code)

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the